-With AAA predicting that more than 42 million Americans will travel 50 miles or more from home during the upcoming July 4thholiday and the construction season already in high gear, the American Road & Transportation Builders Association (ARTBA) is urging motorists to pay special attention and drive carefully through roadway work zones.
+With AAA predicting that nearly 41 million Americans will travel 50 miles or more from home during the upcoming July 4th holiday and the construction season already in high gear, the American Road & Transportation Builders Association (ARTBA) is urging motorists to pay special attention and drive carefully through roadway work zones.

-Nearly 600 people were killed in road construction zones in 2010—the most current year of available data.
-Nearly 90 percent of those fatalities were drivers and their passengers.
-More than 35,000 people—enough to fill most major league baseball stadiums in the U.S.—are also injured in accidents at these sites, according to the federal government.
+Nearly 600 people were killed in road construction zones in 2011, the most current year of available data.
+Most of those fatalities were drivers and their passengers.
+Almost 40,000 people—enough to fill most major league baseball stadiums in the U.S.—are also injured in accidents at these sites, according to the federal government.

 ARTBA offers these tips to help motorists safely navigate work zones: